-We have audited the financial statements of Catholic Medical Center as of and for the year ended September 30, 2018, and have issued our report thereon dated February 12, 2019 which contained an unmodified opinion on those financial statements.
-Our audit was conducted for the purpose of forming an opinion on the financial statements as a whole.
-The accompanying Schedule of Expenditures of Federal Awards is presented for purposes of additional analysis as required by the Uniform Guidance and is not a required part of the financial statements.
-Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the financial statements.
-The information has been subjected to the auditing procedures applied in the audit of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the Schedule of Expenditures of Federal Awards is fairly stated in all material respects in relation to the financial statements as a whole.
+We have audited the consolidated financial statements of CMC Healthcare System, Inc. (the System) as of and for the year ended September 30, 2018, and have issued our report thereon, which contains an unmodified opinion on those consolidated financial statements.
+See page 1.
+Our audit was conducted for the purpose of forming an opinion on the consolidated financial statements as a whole.
+The consolidating information is presented for purposes of additional analysis rather than to present the financial position, results of operations and cash flows of the individual entities and is not a required part of the consolidated financial statements.
+Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the consolidated financial statements.
+The consolidating information has been subjected to the auditing procedures applied in the audit of the consolidated financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the consolidated financial statements or to the consolidated financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+In our opinion, the information is fairly stated in all material respects in relation to the consolidated financial statements as a whole.

-Manchester, New Hampshire
+Manchester, New Hampshire February 12, 2019

-Baker Newmon & Noyes LLC
+Baker Newmon : Noyes LLC